CMSgov/ab2d/website/tutorial-curl.md

    }
    ```

-   The JSON (formated here for readability) will contain the location of the files in the .output[].url values.
+   The JSON (formatted here for readability) will contain the location of the files in the .output[].url values.
 Z0001 indicates the contract number, 0001 indicates the file for that contract number.
 If the contract is big enough that breaking it into parts is warranted, you might see Z0001_00002.ndjson, for example.

 9. Note the response code and file to download from the output